Mantas-it/ActionExtraction/README.md

 onmt-main --checkpoint_path model_folder\ckpt-2600 --config run_file.yml --auto_config --mixed_precision infer --features_file input.txt --predictions_file output.txt
 ```

+# Version 2 of the dataset has been released.
+It includes a new dataset that has been additionally cleaned.
+It additionally has reactants and products (in IUPAC and SMILES) that have been extracted from the procedure.
+[Download Here](https://vduedu-my.sharepoint.com/:u:/g/personal/mantas_vaskevicius_vdu_lt/ETjhQxqX6RhGmOXSV6LxNS8Bkoa5__Jmpa2y2_FAuIQ5tA?e=IKo8e7) (300 MB zipped.)

 ### Large files

 The prepared EPO/USPTO dataset of chemical procedures can be downloaded [here](https://vduedu-my.sharepoint.com/:u:/g/personal/mantas_vaskevicius_vdu_lt/EawEVnHXkg9FnxEB2LE1ujsBCsSe2NF2viC454L1Jaihmg?e=VGOOgz).
 (880 MB zipped, .csv file with tab as a separator)